mikeswoods/cis520-project/code/README.txt

 This is kmeans of the top 100 or so principal components reconstructed using SVDS.
 Predictions done with the minimum distance between the cluster centroids.

 *multi_mira_perceptron
+This is a multi layer perceptron algorithm using the MIRA classifier for online learning.

 *nb
 This is Naive Bayes using the Training Counts.